 Mafia Capo Won’t Catch Sentencing Break for Terror Intel

-MANHATTAN (CN) — Incarcerated next to two of nation’s most notorious terrorists, the Colombo crime family’s Gregory Scarpa Jr. turned jailhouse canary twice in his decades of lockup, but only one of his songs hit a true note.
+MANHATTAN (CN) — Incarcerated next to two of the nation’s most notorious terrorists, the Colombo crime family’s Gregory Scarpa Jr. turned jailhouse canary twice in his decades of lockup, but only one of his songs hit a true note.

-Nicknamed the Grim Reaper and the Mad Hatter, 65-year-old Scarpa is dying in prison with stage IV cancer.
-Before his 1988 arrest on racketeering and narcotics offenses, however, Scarpa was a Colombo family capo, short for caporegime, which translates roughly to captain in Italian.
+Before his 1988 arrest on racketeering and narcotics offenses, 65-year-old Scarpa was a Colombo family capo, short for caporegime, which translates roughly to captain in Italian.

-Scarpa’s first 20-year sentence put him in New York’s Metropolitan Correctional Center next to Ramzi Yousef, who was being tried for the 1993 World Trade Center bombing.
+An initial 20-year sentence put Scarpa in New York’s Metropolitan Correctional Center next to Ramzi Yousef, who was being tried for the 1993 World Trade Center bombing.

 Though Scarpa tried to get a sentencing break for assisting the government in the Yousef case, he faced new charges instead.

-In rejecting Scarpa’s motion, a judge agreed with prosecutors that Scarpa and Yousef colluded with each other to perpetrate a scam on the government.
+The judge who rejecting Scarpa’s motion agreed with prosecutors that Scarpa and Yousef colluded with each other to perpetrate a scam on the government.

 Judge Reena Raggi, now on the Second Circuit but with the District Court at the time, tacked an additional 40 years onto Scarpa’s sentence, but the ex-capo had another chance to make amends inside Colorado’s ADX Florence, a federal prison known as the “Alcatraz of the Rockies.”